The Ultimate Quarter-Final (Karen & Eugene, Henley-on-Klip)

 Fun facts on Henley-on-klip: The village was founded in 1904, by Advocate Horace Kent.
 Born in 1855 in Henley on Thames, England, Kent came to South Africa in 1898.
 The area where Henley on Klip is located reminded Kent of his hometown in England, Henley on Thames.
 Kent, in conjunction with the Small Farms Company (SFC), bought the land from a Mr Van Der Westhuizen for a price of 5000 pounds, and the land was divided into smallholdings.
 And today, the Oprah Winfrey Academy for girls is located in this pretty town.

 Keen to browse location art pieces and personalise with your own details, without obligation?
-You can do that here.
+See our canvas wall print options here.

 Before you go: would you like to receive stories like this in your inbox, and read them first?
 Please register for our newsletters here.